Loan-to-Value (LTV) Calculator (2026)

 What are the cash downpayment requirements?expand_more

-For your first housing loan with a bank, at least 5% of the purchase price must be paid in cash, with the remaining 20% payable via CPF or cash.
-For the second housing loan, at least 25% must be in cash.
-HDB loans require a 20% downpayment which can be fully paid from CPF OA.
+For your first bank housing loan, at least 5% of the purchase price must be paid in cash, with the remaining 20% from CPF or cash.
+For a second bank housing loan, at least 25% must be in cash.
+HDB concessionary loans require 25% downpayment (since LTV was lowered from 80% to 75% on 20 Aug 2024) and the entire 25% can be paid from CPF OA with no cash minimum.

 Does the LTV limit apply to the purchase price or valuation?expand_more